Unlabeled Data Improves Fine-Grained Image Zero-shot Classification with Multimodal LLMs: Experiments

 As shown in Figure~\ref{fig:dynamic:c}, the diversity score steadily increases over iterations, indicating that the optimization process encourages the generation of increasingly varied and semantically rich prompts.
 This trend suggests that the model is progressively exploring a broader and more informative prompt space, which may potentially contribute to improved classification performance.

 \paragraph{Computational complexity.} Let $b$ denote the number of top prompts retained, $l$ is the number of prompt reflections generated per retained prompt, $k$ is the number of negative samples used per image in the instance-level classification, and $n$ is the number of unlabeled images.
 Each iteration of our algorithm involves generating $b\cdot l$ reflections, and $b\cdot l$ modified candidate prompts accordingly.
 For each of these prompts, we generate descriptions for all $n$ images, resulting in $b\cdot l\cdot n$ quiries to the MLLM for description generation.
 Additionally, instance-level classification requires comparing each image’s description against $k$ negative samples under each prompt, leading to $b\cdot l\cdot k\cdot n$ further MLLM queries.
 Therefore, the total number of MLLM queries per iteration is $(2+n+kn)\cdot bl$.
 In our implementation, we typically set $b=4, l\leq 5,$ and $k=2$, resulting in an approximate query complexity of $\mathcal{O}(60n)$ per iteration.

+For optimization-free baselines, the computational cost is relatively low, since they do not require iterative prompt refinement.
+For optimization-based baselines, we used the same experimental setup as AutoSEP, resulting in comparable computational complexity.
+More specifically, optimization with random labels takes approximately $\mathcal{O}(2(1+n)\cdot bl)=\mathcal{O}(40n)$ MLLM queries per iteration, as it involves only a single classification per image.
+Optimization with majority vote takes approximately $\mathcal{O}(2(1+n)\cdot bl+cn)=\mathcal{O}(45n)$, with $c=5$ denoting the number of majority votes collected for updates in each iteration.
+SPO \cite{xiang2025self} is more lightweight, requiring only $\mathcal{O}(2n)$ queries per iteration, since it only compares with the previous prompt and does not rely on several candidate prompts.

 The actual runtime depends on the inference speed of the MLLMs.
 For example, one optimization iteration on 60 images with Gemini 1.5 Flash takes 12 minutes in average, demonstrating that AutoSEP is computationally feasible for practical use.

 \paragraph{More samples, stronger instance-level signals, more stable optimization.} We investigate how the number of unlabeled samples used during optimization impacts the performance of our method.
 Figure~\ref{fig:sample_number} shows a clear trend that the classification performance improves with increased number of samples.
 More demonstrations on other datasets can be found in Appendix~\ref{app:number}.